Documents to download

 Employers do not pay NICs on pension contributions, but employees and self-employed people do.
 Some employers offer salary sacrifice pension schemes to make tax-efficient use of this difference.

-Companies, public corporations, and unincorporated associations pay corporation tax on profits.
-Employers can usually deduct pension contributions from taxable income when calculating a company’s taxable profit – reducing taxable profits and therefore corporation tax due.
+Companies, public corporations and unincorporated associations pay corporation tax on profits.
+Employers can usually deduct pension contributions from taxable income when calculating a company’s taxable profit, reducing taxable profits and therefore corporation tax due.

-Unauthorised payments from pensions
+Are unauthorised payments from pensions schemes taxed?

 Unauthorised payments from pension schemes may incur additional tax charges.
 Any payment not envisaged under tax legislation is an unauthorised payment.
 Unauthorised payments include lump sums paid before someone’s normal retirement age, unless made on ill-health grounds.